prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

 A major chart version change (like v1.2.3 -> v2.0.0) indicates that there is an incompatible breaking change needing manual actions.

+### From 28.x to 29.x

+This version makes scraping port for kube-controller-manager and kube-scheduler dynamic to reflect changes to default serving ports for those components in Kubernetes versions v1.22 and v1.23 respectively.

+If you deploy on clusters using version v1.22+, kube-controller-manager will be scraped over HTTPS on port 10257.

+If you deploy on clusters running ersion v1.23+, kube-scheduler will be scraped over HTTPS on port 10259.

 ### From 27.x to 28.x

 This version disables PodSecurityPolicies by default because they are deprecated in Kubernetes 1.21 and will be removed in Kubernetes 1.25.